-"Industry Organization" means a Person that is made up of one or more of Primary Producers, Processors or other entities involved in the agri-food sector, specifically a legal entity representing its members, such as a commodity group.
+"Industry Organization" means a Person that is made up of one or more Primary Producers, Processors or other entities involved in the agri-food sector.

 "Ineligible Costs" means the costs set out under section 4.2.2 of the Guidelines.